LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 #### 3.7.1.2 Syntactic Interoperability
 An application system is syntactically interoperable if it is technically interoperable and additionally uses a predefined structure for the exchanged messages.
-Thus, when technically exchanging a data file, string, or stream, specific data elements can be identified, such as beginning and end of a message or of message segments containing data on certain entity types such as “patient,” “case,” or “finding.”
+Thus, when technically exchanging a data file, string, or stream, specific data elements can be identified, such as beginning and end of a message or of message segments containing data on certain entity types such as "patient," "case," or "finding."
 Syntactically interoperable application systems are thus able to obtain information from received messages—exchanged data becomes machine-readable.

 A quite simple approach to structure exchanged data are data formats such as CSV (comma-separated values) or XML.
 However, these formats cannot support syntactic interoperability by themselves, as they need additional agreements or rules, for example, on where to find the patient’s name or birthdate in the given dataset.